-For more than 37 years, LSC-O has provided an affordable, quality education in an environment that emphasizes friendly service and personal attention.
+For more than 39 years, LSC-O has provided an affordable, quality education in an environment that emphasizes friendly service and personal attention.
 Although we have added students and expanded our facilities, we have not forgotten that each individual student is important.
 We are ready and eager to help you define your goals and achieve your dreams.

-Our faculty and staff will work

-with you to develop a course of study that suits your needs.
+Our faculty and staff will work with you to develop a course of study that suits your needs.
 For students interested in a four-year degree, we offer freshman and sophomore academic courses that transfer to senior institutions and fulfill the core curriculum requirements for most degrees.
-Students interested in quick entries into career fields can choose from a number of vocational/technical programs that are geared to the local job market.
-Lamar State College-Orange also welcomes students who want to take specific courses for personal enrichment and/or skills enhancement.
+Students wanting a fast track to a rewarding career can select from a number of vocational/technical programs that are geared to the local job market.
+Our allied health program, for example, prepares students for immediate employment in the rapidly expanding health care industry.

+Lamar State College-Orange also welcomes students who want to take specific courses for personal enrichment and or skills enhancement.
+In addition to the credit offerings outlined in this catalog, we offer a variety of non-credit programs through our Education and Workforce Development divisions.
 The varied curricula, friendly people, and accessible campus combine to create an atmosphere that supports everyone's needs.